lewiskb/lewiskb.github.io/_posts/2024-12-14-Heal-Medium.md

 # Inspecting Web Application (Authenticated)

 After authenticating the web application displayed a restricted endpoint.
-There are now a number of new endpoints to test further which have been outlined below.
+There are now various new endpoints to test further which have been outlined below.

 ### Endpoints of Interest: